 As a result of the Company's investments in MSRs, it is obligated from time to time to repurchase an underlying loan from the applicable agency for which it is being serviced due to an alleged breach of a representation or warranty.
-Loans acquired in this manner are recorded at the purchase price less any principal recoveries and are then offered for sale in the scratch and dent market.
+Loans acquired in this manner are recorded at the purchase price less any principal recoveries and are then offered for sale.
+Any loans so acquired by the Company are accounted for as loans held for sale and are recorded in "Receivables and other assets" in the consolidated balance sheets.